sashuu69/iot-water-level-indicator/README.md

 2. valve locking system (One valve at a time).
 3. Use of moisure sensor for garden.
 4. Time based watering for farm.
-5. Display info using LCD, Android app and web app.
+5. Display info using LCD, Android app and Web app.

 The following image is the prototype of the project.